uktrade/passman/README.md

     create database passman;
     ```

+#.
+If running pytest locally is required, you will need to create a 'postgres' superuser within passman database if it does not already exist:

+    CREATE USER postgres SUPERUSER;

-6. Run `poetry shell` to activate local shell, then run:
+6. Run `poetry shell` to activate local shell, then to populate passman database run:
   ./manage.py migrate

 7. To create a superuser, enter ``./manage.py shell`` and execute the following: